asalexanderlee/bootcamp-3/README.md

 * All of the routes you defined in _Release 1_.
 * Use Postman to test your server.

+To start the server, type: `npm run dev`.
 Once completed with Release 2 you should have a fully functional todo list API.
 Woohoo!

 ## Release 3